axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

         return True
 ```

-In contrast to template functions, parsers receive a read-writable `LogMessage` object, so you are free to modify its contents.
+In contrast to template functions, parsers receive a read-writable `LogMessage` object, so you can modify its contents.

-## Source driver based on LogFetcher
+## Source plugins

 There are two kinds of source plugins that can be implemented in Python:

-- `LogFetcher`
-- `LogSource`
+- [`LogFetcher`](#logfetcher): `LogFetcher` provides a convenient interface for fetching messages from backend services via blocking APIs, but it is limited to performing the fetching operation in a sequential manner: you fetch a batch of messages, feed them to the {{% param "product.name" %}} pipeline, then repeat.
+- [`LogSource`](#logsource): `LogSource` is more low-level but allows the use of an asynchronous framework (for example, `asyncio`) to perform message fetching along multiple threads of execution.

 Both are defined by the `syslogng.source` module.

+## Source driver based on LogFetcher {#logfetcher}

+`LogFetcher` provides a convenient interface for fetching messages from backend services via blocking APIs, but it is limited to performing the fetching operation in a sequential manner: you fetch a batch of messages, feed them to the {{% param "product.name" %}} pipeline, then repeat.

-The main entry point that you will need to implement for a `LogFetcher` class is the `fetch()` method, which is automatically invoked by `syslog-ng`, whenever it is able to consume incoming messages.
+For a `LogFetcher` class, you have to implement the `fetch()` method.
+This is the main entry point, which is automatically invoked by `syslog-ng`, whenever it consumes incoming messages.

 ```shell
 @version: 4.0